nikitavoloboev/data/docs/intro.md

 ## Contributing

 If you found a mistake anywhere, I would appreciate your help.
-GitBook provides a quick way to open GitHub page for any entry so you can make changes and submit a PR.
+Each page has `Edit this page` text you can press and submit PR with your changes.

 I'd love to hear any [ideas you have](https://github.com/nikitavoloboev/knowledge/issues/new) on how I can improve this wiki.